 Day 1: Checking into lodge and Milky Way shooting at the lodge.

-Students should have their flights arrive into Calama airport (code CLC) today and make the drive to San Pedro de Atacama (60mi drive).
+Students should have their flights arrive into Calama airport (code CJC) today and make the drive to San Pedro de Atacama (60mi drive).
 The majority of rental cars at the Calama airport location are manual transmissions, but automatic rental cars are available.
 If you require, please ask your rental car company for an automatic transmission car at the time of reservation.
-Once arriving to the lodge we will settle in and have a cooked dinner at 6pm.
-After dinner we will photograph the night sky around the lodge.
+Tonight we will photograph the night sky around the lodge.

 Day 2: Photographing the "eye of the desert".

-Today we will meet for a team breakfast at 1100 and talk about the next shooting location.
+Today we will talk about the next shooting location.
 During the day is the perfect time to make the 10 minute drive into San Pedro and go to the grocery store for food and beverages.
-We will meet for dinner at 1800 and then enjoy the sunset below the volcanoes on the horizon.
-Tonight at 0000 we will carpool down to Ojos de Salar, or eye of the desert, where we will capture this beautiful and unique lagoon with the Milky Way.
+Tonight we will drive down to Ojos de Salar, or eye of the desert, where we will capture this beautiful and unique lagoon with the Milky Way.

-Day 3: Valley de la Luna during day.
+Day 3: Valley de la Luna during the day.

 Day 4: Photo editing/Geysers.

 We will work on photo editing and if there are enough students interested during the afternoon can make the hour and a half drive north of San Pedro to visit the El Tatio geyser field.
 This geyser field is at very high altitude ~14,000ft.